Engineering Training Kits

 What Hiring Managers Look For

-Firsthand experience is highly desired as a means to discovering talent with deep knowledge and skills.
-When reviewing applications, hiring managers consider which candidates have the hands-on experience necessary to hit the ground running, or the least amount of training to successfully fulfill the position.
-Elon Musk holds his conviction that skills matter more than degrees.
-There is a major difference between memorizing and parroting information and actually understanding how something works.
-To overcome this challenge, our electrical and computer engineering coursework and the university Project Center puts students to the test with highly relevant hands-on project exercises.
+Firsthand experience is highly desired as a means to discovering talent with in-depth knowledge and honed skills.
+When reviewing resumes, hiring managers consider which candidates have the hands-on experience necessary to hit the ground running, or the least amount of training to successfully fulfill the position.
+Many believe that practical skills often outweigh academic achievements.
+There is a marked difference between simply memorizing facts and genuinely understanding how to design a product or system.
+To bridge this gap, exposure to relevant, real-world project exercises is crucial.

 __________________________________________